 A wise man once said that life is a result of all of the opportunities taken, chronicled over time.
 Every decision is an indulged opportunity that leads to another, leading to a life of achievements, lifestyle choices, and resulting in something vast, spiraling, and uniquely personal.
 Perhaps even intimate.
 The amount of crossroads, fractionally small decisions, and monumental snapshots that get packed into these decisions are numerous, and difficult to really know where and when they’ve come, even when they’ve passed.

 As a result, games have never really managed to capture all of them in succinct ways.
-Games like The Sims series, Harvest Moon and Animal Crossing often hit many of the right notes, but they lack the full depth of nuance or the right amount of personality to feel natural (particularly The Sims 4).
+Games like The Sims series, Harvest Moon and Animal Crossing often hit many of the right notes, but they lack the full depth of nuance or the right amount of personality to feel natural.
 They’re good analogs for the concept, but they lack just the right amount of subtlety to truly develop their concept in full.
 That’s perhaps understandable, given that the genre often aims to appeal to the more casual, family-friendly side of gaming, but there’s certainly a market for something with a little more, well, depth.